Hidden toxins in your home: Seek and destroy!

 This one can be hard in a world that tells us we need a cupboard full of products to make us beautiful.
 Ever since I was young I’ve felt a need to cover my acne-prone face.
 I couldn’t imagine leaving my house without “dolling” myself up first.
 Thankfully, my husband gave me enough confidence to help me realize that my makeup wasn’t making me more beautiful.
 And I’m not a doll.
 I’m a person.

 It took some time, and little baby steps, but I eventually threw out almost all of my makeup.
-(I still occasionaly wear a light organic mascara and some tinted Burt’s Bees lip balm.
+(I still occasionally wear a light organic mascara and some tinted Burt’s Bees lip balm.
 But that’s it.)
 And you know what?
 I feel great.
 I don’t look much different than before.
 My skin feels and looks so much better now that it’s free from hidden toxins and garbage.
 And I have more time in my morning, and I’m not wasting money on makeup, either.
 Talk about freedom!
 Win, win, win, win, win.
 (Yes, that’s a lot of winning.)

 Want to learn more?
 Are you willing to start the journey towards a more toxic-free life?